No Products in the Cart

 10GBase-T requires 4 pairs

-The maximum distance you can run Cat6 ethernet cable is 328 feet (100 meters).
+The maximum length you can run Cat6 ethernet cable is 328 feet (100 meters).
 This is the distance that 1Gb and 250MHz can be run up to according to its standard set by TIA.
 This doesn't mean that you can run this further but it is absolutely not recommended.
 At longer distances on Cat6 cables signal strength can start to decrease and factors such as attenuation can happen, Keeping your Cat6 cable run shorter than 328 feet ensures that gigabit speeds can perform reliably.

 At shorter distances you can expect high speeds.
 Running Cat6 ethernet cables under 180 feet gives you the opportunity to power 10Gb under ideal conditions.
 Not guaranteed but the proper equipment and good terminations gives you a great chance